xunaiet-faruk/Wedding-Project/README.md

 1 .
-My Projeact live side project  name : =>
+My Projeact live side project   : => https://wedding-related-projeact.web.app

  .....
 My projeact 5 feauters
 1.It is a event mangament project where it work as a wedding agencey that work wedding management system